 This is a game changing mindset for scaling your ads cost effectively and profitably.

-Why pay $2,250-$7,500 when a few good pieces of content and installing your Insight tag early will do the trick?
+Why pay $2,250-$7,500 when a 2-3 thoughtful pieces of content (now feeding your properly installed LinkedIn Insight Tag) will do the trick?